 In the afternoon we make a visit to the most acclaimed wildlife park on the island - Bonorong.
 It has all the Tasmanian native animals with up close and personal enclosures and an afternoon guided animal feeding experience.

-Arriving in the Derwent Valley we will firstly get a birds eye view of the Derwent River, esplanade and surrounding area from a great local lookout.
-Tonight we stay on the edge of the Derwent River in the township of New Norfolk.
+Arriving in the Derwent Valley, tonight we stay on the edge of the Derwent River in the township of New Norfolk.

+Begin your day with a short walk to a great local lookout gazing over the Derwent River, esplanade and surrounding areas.
 A dramatic change of scenery today as we climb up onto the central plateau about 1000m elevation.
 We will have our morning tea & coffee stop at a chosen scenic spot and take in a significant geographical location at Bronte Lagoon.
-Before lunch visit the beautiful Lawrenny Estate on the banks of the Derwent River for some free whiskey or gin tastings.
-Take a stroll through their lovely heritage gardens.
+Before lunch visit the beautiful Lawrenny Estate on the banks of the Derwent River.
+A stunning 1800’s property this makes a unique locations for some free whiskey or gin tastings.
 Next up is one of the states premier cultural experiences - The Wall.
 An amazing ongoing work by artist Greg Duncan depicting stories of Tasmanian history hand carved in Huon pine - our most famous timber.
 Explore the gallery at your leisure or join in our private 45min tour of The Wall which details the intricacies and stories behind this unique gallery.

 A scenic drive will return us into the Derwent Valley to visit the most frequented National Park in Tasmania - Mt Field NP.
 This is the location of the states very iconic waterfall - Russell Falls.
 The large 3 tier falls is quite a sight to see especially in flood and is easily accessible for guests of all physical abilities.
 The 40-60min walk features some of the most beautiful trees on the island.
 Giant Eucalyptus trees 300+ years old are as big as you will find in Tasmania.
 Tree ferns standing 6+ meters high dating hundred of years also line the pathway giving this walk a prehistoric and enchanted feel.
 Keep your eyes open for the many pademelons and other creatures that are very regularly seen along the pathway.